taywave/CTFs/README.md

 # CTFs
-Respository for documenting my ctf competitions
+Repository for documenting my capture the flag competitions